 Unlike the four Khmer Rouge leaders indicted by the ECCC in Case No. 002, Kaing Guek Eav confessed to his charges and made a public apology to the victims’ relatives.
 Yet he also argued that he was acting under duress: he was following orders and trying to protect his own life.
 During the 77 days of trial, 9 expert witnesses, 17 fact witnesses, 7 character witnesses and 22 Civil Parties were heard before the Trial Chamber.
 The proceedings were followed by more than 31,000 people at the court building.

 On July 26, 2010, the ECCC found Kaing Guek Eav guilty of crimes against humanity and grave breaches of the Geneva Conventions of 1949 and sentenced him to 35 years of imprisonment – less than the maximum life sentence.
-The 35 year sentence will amount to only 19 years in prison because the Court found that Kaing Guek Eav could get credit for time served in detention.
-The verdict has prompted appeals from both the Co-Prosecutors, who state that the sentence was inadequate, and the Defendant, who maintains he was just following superior orders and was merely a witness to the events of 1975-1979.
+The 35 year sentence amounted to only 19 years in prison because the Court found that Kaing Guek Eav could get credit for time served in detention.
+The verdict prompted appeals from both the Co-Prosecutors, who stated that the sentence was inadequate, and the Defendant, who maintains he was just following superior orders and was merely a witness to the events of 1975-1979.